luangjokaj/wordpressify/README.md

 You can download Node **[here](https://nodejs.org/)**.

+A Docker container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

 Instructions to download Docker Compose can be found **[here](https://docs.docker.com/compose/install)**.

 If you're on Linux **make sure that you can [manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/)**.